 - Visit Disneyland and Ocean Park — If you’re on a family trip, or if you’re a backpacker in touch with your inner child, head to Disneyland or Ocean Park for a fun-filled day.
 Hang out with Mickey Mouse and shake hands with sea creatures.
 You can see Giant Pandas at Ocean Park, which justifies the whole visit.

 In a city of eight million people, there are countless things to see and do.
 One could fill weeks exploring Hong Kong’s many islands, markets, restaurants, sights, and nightlife.
-Though impossible to condense a city so vast into a four-day itinerary, this list can help you experience the most Hong Kong has to offer in a short period of time.
+Though impossible to condense a city so vast into four-days, this Hong Kong itinerary can help you experience the most Hong Kong has to offer in a short period of time.